 If you participate in RAYSIP, you may make pre-tax, after-tax and/or Roth 401(k) contributions.
-The company will provide eligible participants with matching contributions and/ or other company contributions (including contributions from the SLRC program, if applicable) according to the terms of the plan document.
-If applicable, the benefits you receive are determined by the amounts you and the company contribute and any investment gains or losses less plan fees charged to your account.
+The company will provide eligible participants with company contributions (including contributions from the SLRC program) according to the terms of the plan document.
+The benefits you receive are determined by the amounts you and the company contribute and any investment gains or losses less plan fees charged to your account.
 For a more detailed summary of RAYSIP features, see the RAYSIP section of this handbook.